 Healthy: Slow cookers typically create healthier meals.
 This is because they rarely require oils or fats in the cooking process.
 The food is left to simmer in it own juices, which preserves a lot of the vitamins and minerals otherwise lost during standard cooking.
 Slow cooker recipes are also normally packed full of vegetables and pulses, which is a great way of getting the family eating more healthily without drastically changing their diet.

 Flavour: With minimal effort, slow cookers produce a much fuller flavour than traditional cooking.
 As the food is left to stew for hours the meat becomes more tender and sauces richer as their full flavour is released.
 And because the food is sealed in, none of the flavour is lost through evaporation.

-Perfect Slow Cooking: Tips and tricksElizabeth Brown, author of Perfect Slow Cooking (rrp £6.99; Random House Books), shares these essential tips for slow cookers
+Perfect Slow Cooking: Tips and tricksElizabeth Brown, author of Perfect Slow Cooking (£6.99; Random House Books), shares these essential tips on how to use a slow cooker

 While your slow cooker will come with a booklet of recipes you can use, you needn't be limited in what you can make.
 You can easily adapt your favourite recipes for your slow cooker by remembering a few simple details.

 The recipes that work best in a slow cooker require some kind of liquid, otherwise the food can dry out quite quickly.
 It's not just casseroles and stews, risottos, pasta dishes, roasts and desserts can be cooked in a slow cooker, just remember to reduce the amount of liquid (unless it's rice or soup) to 1/2 as it won't evaporate in the same way.
 This is especially important if adding alcohol, as the alcohol content will not burn away in the same was as it does in traditional cooking.